In this article

 Set up a monthly payment to send money from your main account into your savings account on the same day you get paid. this will help turn saving into a habit and help you budget.
 After all, you can't miss the money if it was never really there in the first place.

 This one is the easiest step of them all.
 If you can’t imagine leaving the house without your phone, why not make the most of it and use it to help you sort your finances.
 Whether you’re looking for help keeping up with your spending, with saving or investing, the right app can make life a bit easier.
-Check out some of our.
+Check out some of ourin this article.

 It takes time to build a great credit score.
 So, whether you plan to take out credit in 2018 or not, staying on top of it is always worthwhile.
 That way, when you do need to take out credit, you’ll have a better chance of being accepted and getting a good deal.